gt-big-data/gcloud-marta/README.md

 # gcloud-marta

 This is the home of the GT Big Data Club API for interacting with [Marta GTFS data](google_transit.zip).
-It's a work in progress, and this README will be updated as we zoom through the semester and make progress!

 ## Table of Contents